-Your studies in English and Maths and in your four Options subjects will prepare you to achieve success in National Qualifications - at National 4 or 5 level - by the end of S4.
+Your studies in English and Maths and in your four Options subjects will prepare you to achieve success in National Qualifications by the end of S4.

 In S3 you developed and extended your experiences and skills in your chosen subjects across all eight curricular areas.
 These experiences and skills will have helped prepare you for entry to the Senior Phase in S4 and for presentation in National Qualifications.
 Therefore to give yourself the best chance of success it is important that your choice of Options subjects for study in S4 is made from those which you currently study in S3.

 You will find lots of advice on the school website on the subjects and courses available to you – click on the link below to access the S3 Option Form and links to the information on each course.
 Read the information carefully and should you need any further clarification don’t hesitate to ask a member of staff from the relevant department.

 You must also ensure that you choose to continue with subject areas and levels that you can be successful in.
 Staff will make recommendations about the levels and courses which you should aspire to and this advice needs to be considered carefully when you are choosing subjects.